weaviate/weaviate-io/developers/weaviate/search/generative.md

 A **single prompt** generative search returns a generated response for each object in the query results.
 For **single prompt** generative searches, you must specify which object *properties* to use in the prompt.

-In the below example, the query:
+In this example, the query:
 1. Retrieves two `JeopardyQuestion` objects related to `World history`,
 1. Prepares a prompt for each object, based on the prompt `"Convert the following into a question for twitter.
 Include emojis for fun, but do not include the answer: {question}."`, where `{question}` is an object property, and
 1. Retrieves a generated text for each object (2 total), and